Background pattern

 Warnings and precautions

-• if you have kidney, liver, or heart problems
+• if you have kidney, liver or heart problems

 • if you have high blood pressure

-• if you are asthmatic, have hay fever, nasal polyps, or other chronic respiratory diseases; acetylsalicylic acid may induce an asthma attack
+• if you are asthmatic, have hay fever, nasal polyps or other chronic respiratory diseases; acetylsalicylic acid may induce an asthma attack

 • if you have ever had gout

-• if you have heavy menstrual bleeding
+• if you have heavy menstrual periods

-Taking Acetilsalicilico Alter with other medications
+Taking Acetylsalicylic Acid Alter with other medicines

-Inform your doctor or pharmacist that you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist that you are taking, have recently taken or might take any other medicines.

 • prevent blood clot formation (e.g. warfarin, heparin, clopidogrel)